DS-100/sp22/resources.md

 website github repository](https://github.com/DS-100/sp22).
 You will then become part of the history of Data 100 at Berkeley.

+<a name = 'local'></a>
 ## Local Setup

 Click [here]({{ site.baseurl }}/setup) to read our guide on how to set up our development environment locally (as an alternative to using DataHub).
+Please note that any autograder tests will only work on DataHub.

+<a name = 'web_resources'></a>
-## SQL Resources
+## Coding and Probability Resources

+**Pandas:**

+  - [The Pandas Cookbook](http://nbviewer.jupyter.org/github/jvns/pandas-cookbook/tree/master/cookbook/): This provides a nice overview of some of the basic Pandas functions.
+However, it is slightly out of date.
+  - [Learn Pandas](https://bitbucket.org/hrojas/learn-pandas) A set of lessons providing an overview of the Pandas library.
+  - [Python for Data Science](http://wavedatalab.github.io/datawithpython/index.html) Another set of notebook demonstrating Pandas functionality.

+**SQL Resources**
-We've assembled some [SQL Review Slides](https://docs.google.com/presentation/d/1mLVkQxah9asdKhnTNpcUSYBOuKGSWE_d3MJ5nYuTw9U/edit?usp=sharing) to help you brush up on SQL.
-We've also compiled a list of SQL practice problems, which can be found [here](assets/other/sqlReview.pdf), along with their [solutions](assets/other/sqlReviewSol.pdf).
++ We've assembled some [SQL Review Slides](https://docs.google.com/presentation/d/1mLVkQxah9asdKhnTNpcUSYBOuKGSWE_d3MJ5nYuTw9U/edit?usp=sharing) to help you brush up on SQL.
++ We've also compiled a list of SQL practice problems, which can be found [here](assets/other/sqlReview.pdf), along with their [solutions](assets/other/sqlReviewSol.pdf).

-This [SQL Cheat Sheet](https://websitesetup.org/sql-cheat-sheet/) is an awesome resource that was created by Luke Harrison, a former Data 100 student.
++ This [SQL Cheat Sheet](https://websitesetup.org/sql-cheat-sheet/) is an awesome resource that was created by Luke Harrison, a former Data 100 student.

-## Probability Practice
+**Probability Practice**

-We've compiled a few practice probability problems that we believe may help in understanding the ideas covered in the course.
++ We've compiled a few practice probability problems that we believe may help in understanding the ideas covered in the course.
 They can be found [here](assets/other/prob_practice.pdf), along with their [solutions](assets/other/prob_practice_solutions.pdf).

-We'd also like to point you to the [textbook for Stat 88](http://stat88.org/textbook/notebooks/intro), an introductory probability course geared towards data science students at Berkeley.
++ We'd also like to point you to the [textbook for Stat 88](http://stat88.org/textbook/notebooks/intro), an introductory probability course geared towards data science students at Berkeley.

-## Regex Practice
+**Regex Practice**

-We've organized some regex problems to help you get extra practice on regex in a notebook format.
++ We've organized some regex problems to help you get extra practice on regex in a notebook format.
 They can be found [here](http://data100.datahub.berkeley.edu/hub/user-redirect/git-sync?repo=https://github.com/DS-100/su20&subPath=disc/disc05/extra/), along with their [solutions](assets/other/regex_practice_sol.pdf).

-## Web References
+### Other Web References
 As a data scientist you will often need to search for information on various libraries and tools.
 In this class we will be using several key python libraries.
 Here are their documentation pages:

 - **The Bash Command Line:**